xiv3r/Xiaomi-Mi-Router-4A-100M-KeeneticOS-3.7.4/README.md

 - Place lan from the router to the pc

-- Run `!Start.bat` , select item `11` .
+- Run `!Start.bat` , select item `11` and put your password 12345678.
 Follow the instructions on the window.

 - Run `22` , a backup of your firmware will be created in the data folder.
 Keep it in a safe place.